cylc/cylc-doc/src/glossary.rst

          <run directory>/share

-      The location of the share directory can be accessed by a :term:`job` via the environment variable ``CYLC_SUITE_SHARE_DIR``.
+      The location of the share directory can be accessed by a :term:`job` via the environment variable ``CYLC_workflow_SHARE_DIR``.

-      In cycling suites files are typically stored in cycle sub-directories.
+      In cyclijng workflows files are typically stored in cycle sub-directories.

       See also:

       * :term:`run directory`
       * :term:`work directory`

-   suite log
+   workflow log
-   suite log directory
+   workflow log directory
-      A Cylc suite logs events and other information to the suite log files when it runs.
+      A Cylc workflow logs events and other information to the workflow log files when it runs.
 There are three log files:

-      * ``out`` - the stdout of the suite.
+      * ``out`` - the stdout of the workflow.
-      * ``err`` - the stderr of the suite, which may contain useful debugging information in the event of any error(s).
+      * ``err`` - the stderr of the workflow, which may contain useful debugging information in the event of any error(s).
-      * ``log`` - a log of suite events, consisting of information about user interaction.
+      * ``log`` - a log of workflow events, consisting of information about user interaction.

-      The suite log directory lies within the :term:`run directory`:
+      The workflow log directory lies within the :term:`run directory`:

       .. code-block:: sub

-         <run directory>/log/suite
+         <run directory>/log/workflow

    job log
    job log directory